-All distance education courses must comply with the principles of accreditation defined by the Pennsylvania Department of Education, Board of Private Licensed Schools and the standards established by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+All distance education courses must comply with the principles of licensing and accreditation as defined by the Pennsylvania Department of Education, Board of Private Licensed Schools and the standards established by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Office of Post-Secondary Education at CPI will oversee the development and delivery of all distance learning courses, and for making sure that all instructors comply with established policies.